 Angel flashed a laughing smile.

 “That’s my best bit.
 My Tesla exploit transmits the vehicle’s position to my computer in Chinatown.
-I set the proper surveillance cameras into a 10-minute loop mode, showing the traffic image from before we enter the field-of-view. .
-I also randomly set other city cameras into loop mode to make it difficult to deduce which cameras are trained on us.
-Your burner phone will do the same thing as you drive throughout the town.
-I guess that makes you a criminal too, but at least you’ll live.”
+I set the proper surveillance cameras into a 10-minute loop mode, showing the traffic image from before we enter the field of view.
+Your burner phone will do the same as you drive throughout the town.
+That makes you a criminal too, but at least you’ll live.”

 The Tesla pulled up to a commonplace two-family duplex in Park Ridge.
-Natalie made a mental note that the location was near the Chicago L subway system but nowhere near any shopping centers.
+Natalie noted that the location was near the Chicago L subway system but nowhere near any shopping centers.
 Each side of the duplex had a garage.
 The layout looked like a clone of Angel’s Chinatown apartment.
 Two bedrooms, one being an office with a Dell supercomputer and two display screens.
 The furniture was modern and expensive.
 Nowhere in either location did Natalie see anything like a weapon.

 Angel explained, in detail, everything Natalie needed to know to live here.
 The grocery delivery service would leave the order on the porch.
 Dragging a dining table chair into the office, Angel brought up some applications on her Dell supercomputer.

 “Natalie, I am a criminal.
 I accept that, but I want you to know I have never stolen anything from innocent civilians.
-I only take from the Albanian mob. .I have penetrated a myriad of computer systems here in Chicago and elsewhere, mostly to glean information.
-I’ve told you that CDC is, on paper, a legitimate enterprise.
-They do a great business and pay taxes on the profits.
+I only take from the Albanian mob.
+I have penetrated a myriad of computer systems here in Chicago and elsewhere, mostly to glean information.
+I’ve told you that CCE is, on paper, a legitimate enterprise.
+They do great business and pay taxes on the profits.
 Right now, they deposit their legitimate income in downtown Chicago’s Northern Trust Bank in about 37 different accounts.
 If you look at this screen, these are the accounts as of Friday afternoon.”

 Natalie leaned forward, looking at these accounts, marveling at their size.
 Some of the funds had millions of dollars.

-“Some of this money eventually moves to stock and bond purchases, some used to expand the business, and some goes to Dr. Morton and Imer Bisha, the owners of the company.”
+“Some money eventually moves to stock and bond purchases, some is used to expand the business, and some goes to Dr. Morton and Imer Bisha, the company's owners.”

 Natalie leaned back, whisking her red hair off her cheek and out of the way.
 “You’re thinking of something, aren’t you?”

-“I’ve done everything I can to keep you out of danger, but I doubt that you want to live your life as a hermit.
-I imagine you’d like to go back to your job – investigative reporting.”
+“I’ve done everything I can to keep you out of danger, but I doubt you want to live your life as a hermit.
+I imagine you’d like to return to your job – investigative reporting.”

 “Yes, I want to go back to work.
 Is it possible?”